 LengthSummary()

-Summarizes fish lengths from the filtered EPRI dataset, aggregating counts across specified length cohorts and fitting the aggregated lengths to a Log Normal distribution.
+Summarizes fish lengths from the filtered EPRI dataset, aggregating counts across specified length cohorts and fitting the aggregated lengths to a log-normal distribution.

-The method samples uniformly within each size cohort to approximate the distribution of lengths and then fits a Log Normal distribution to these sampled lengths, providing an analysis of the size distribution of the entrained fish in the studied dataset.
+The method samples uniformly within each size cohort to approximate the distribution of lengths and then fits a log-normal distribution to these sampled lengths, providing an analysis of the size distribution of the entrained fish in the selected dataset.

 LogNormalFit()

-Fits a Log Normal distribution to the filtered EPRI dataset to model entrainment rates.
+Fits a log-normal distribution to the filtered EPRI dataset to model entrainment rates.
 This method provides an analysis of entrainment patterns based on the shape, location, and scale parameters of the distribution.

 Outputs detailed statistics of the fitted Pareto distribution, including the mean, variance, and standard deviation, offering insights into the entrainment rates’ distribution characteristics within the selected dataset.